-As a vegan, you may have experienced finding a probiotic supplement that seemed to be perfect – it has the probiotic strains that you are looking for, its CFU is just what you need, etc. However, upon further inspection, you suddenly became disappointed because of one thing: it contains animal-based ingredients such as dairy.
+As a vegan, you may have experienced finding a probiotic supplement that seemed to be perfect – it has the probiotic strains that you are looking for, its CFU count is just what you need, etc. However, upon further inspection, you suddenly became disappointed because of one thing: it contained animal-based ingredients such as dairy.

 Finding a vegan probiotic supplement should not be that hard because vegan products are increasingly becoming available; from vegan pre-workouts to vegan multivitamins, the options are out there.
 Nevertheless, it may still take time to find a probiotic supplement that is vegan and that suits your needs.

 If this is your first dive into the probiotic world as a vegan, you may have some important questions.
 Do you need to take probiotics as a vegan?
 Should you take those live organisms to be healthy and stay healthy?
 What are vegan probiotics to begin with?
 How many billion CFU should be in probiotic supplements?
 This article will answer these questions and, of course, provide you with the best vegan probiotic options so you can find the right choice for your needs.

 If you’re well versed in the probiotic world and simply want to see our choices for the best vegan probiotic supplements, feel free to scroll down to the bottom of this guide.
 Otherwise, if you’re interested in learning all about vegan probiotics and which ones are best, let’s not wait any further!

 Simply put, vegan probiotics are simply probiotics – whether from foods or dietary supplements – that are vegan.
 That is, probiotic foods or supplements that do not contain any trace of animal-based ingredients.